 Scammer tries to refinance house behind owner’s back, lawyer saves the day

-A local man says he was stunned when he learned that scammers tried to refinance his home in Highland Creek.
+A local man says he was stunned when he learned that scammers tried to refinance his home in Highland Creek, according to our sister station WSOC.

 Samuel Helmick says he wasn’t looking to refinance.
 “Oh, absolutely not.
 No,” he told Action 9′s Jason Stoogenke.